 Programs in the Department

 The Department of Political Science and Law is recognized both internationally and nationally for the quality of its programs and curriculum.
 We offer state of the art political and legal theory in the classroom and in real-time international courses and internships.
-Courses such as the U.S. State Department’s eDiplomacy program initiative with Turkey, South Korea, Great Britain, and the U.S. Naval Academy are a few examples.
+Courses such as the U.S. State Department’s eDiplomacy program initiative with Turkey, South Korea, Great Britain, and the United Kingdom are a few examples.
 There are internships and practicums in venues running the gamut from municipal, county, and state opportunities to international NGO’s and a variety of countries.
 Opportunities to study law with faculty who have multiple degrees in the humanities and social sciences as well as law degrees launch students in career trajectories toward the highest levels of government and the judiciary.

 At the undergraduate level, the Department of Political Science and Law offers two majors and three minors.
 The Department’s 33-credit Political Science major enables students to pursue areas of interest in American Government and Politics, International Relations, Comparative Politics, and Political Theory and Philosophy.
 An 18-credit Political Science minor is also offered.
 The Department’s Public Administration minor provides essential background for those seeking employment in state and local government.